kevin-carroll/graphql-aspnet-supress-nulls/README.md

 }
 ```

 Note: I don't believe this is a spec compliant implementation.
 The user requested a nullable field that produced a valid `null` value, yet it was not returned.
-The query is also indeterminate since the structure of the output is dependent on variable input parameters and not the query text as provided.
+The query is also indeterminate since the structure of the output is varies based on field values and not the query text as provided.